No one has favorited this theater yet

 Several years after the end of the war, the Strand road widening had been completed and the site became available to build a cinema.
 Theatre architect Bertie Crewe and the architectural firm Gunton & Gunton designed the new Tivoli Theatre.
 It opened on 6th September 1923 with music hall artiste Little Tich and others appearing on the stage, before the main feature film Ramon Novarro in "Where the Pavement Ends".
 A deal had been done with Loew’s Inc., for the Tivoli Theatre to present exclusive runs of MGM films concurrent with their American release.

 The Tivoli Theatre became the first London cinema to screen proper sound films when in 1925 DeForrest Phonofilm shorts were screened.
 Also in 1925, it was taken over by MGM/Loew’s and became their showcase theatre.
-Ramon Novarro in "Ben Hur" was a big hit at the Tivoli Theatre, showing twice daily, it attracted audiences of 1,200,000 during its run.
+Ramon Novarro in "Ben Hur" was a big hit at the Tivoli Theatre, showing twice daily, it attracted audiences of 1,200,000 during its showcase premiere run in 1926.

 When MGM/Loew’s opened their new Empire Theatre, Leicester Square in November 1928, the Tivoli Theatre became surplus to their needs and it was sold to Provincial Cinematograph Cinemas(PCT) who soon became part of the Gaumont British Theatre Ltd. PCT already operated the New Gallery Cinema, Regent Street and the Tivoli Theatre was closed for two weeks for alterations, which included the installation of a WurliTzer 2Manual/9Rank organ.